kirkshoop/async_scope/asyncscope.md

 ## `nest`

-This provides a way to extend the lifetime to include a sender.
+This provides a way to build a sender that, when started, extends the lifetime of the `async_scope` to include a sender.
 This does not allocate state, call connect or start.
 This is the basic operation for `async_scope`. `spawn` and `spawn_future` use `nest` to extend the scope and then allocate, connect and start.

 It would be good for the name to indicate that it is a simple operation (insert, add, embed, extend might communicate allocation, which this does not do).